ulysse31/CanRemote/README.md

 https://github.com/ulysse31/CanCarControl

+In this version, and for now, the battery sensing (which is for now being tested) is not correctly implemented: do NOT solder R220K resistor for now.

 ## How it works
 As said earlier, this project is re-using the same code base as the CanCarControl project, since its aim is to communicate with it.